 Greenland turbot in the kitchen

 The Greenland turbot has been a delicacy in Greenland for centuries, but has with good reason also won popularity around the world.
 It is easy to work with, almost impossible to overcook and works in numerous dishes.
 This makes the Greenland turbot an easily incorporated ingredient in cooking.

 Loins from our Greenland turbot makes cooking easy with uniform portion ready sizes and no waste

 The texture of the flesh is soft and tender, with a bright white appearance both cooked and raw.
 In terms of flavor, the Greenland turbot offers a sweet and mild umami experience, which is complimented well by a slightly sour or bitter opponent, or by a touch of salt to enhance the umami and lessen the sweetness.

-In terms of nutrition, the Greenland turbot offers a high content of healthy fat and omega-3 fatty acids, while also being a good source of vitamin B6, vitamin D, phosphorus and selenium.
+In terms of nutrition, the Greenland halibut offers a high content of healthy fat and omega-3 fatty acids, while also being a good source of vitamin D, phosphorus and selenium.